cloudnativegeo/cloudnativegeo.org/content/blog/20240730-fiboa-converters.md

 The `result.parquet` file can then be loaded into any software that can read Parquet files, for example QGIS.
 It can also be loaded in many programming languages such as Python or R. Loading multiple fiboa-compliant datasets makes it much simpler to work across multiple datasets as many properties are already aligned, so it's analysis-ready and can be used very fast and efficiently.

 This makes it very easy to work with massive amounts of field boundary data, even across providers, and work against a standardized interface without the need to manually preprocess the data heavily to be comparable.
+For more details see also the section "Why a farm field boundary data schema?" in our blog post "[Introduction to fiboa](https://cloudnativegeo.org/blog/2024/04/introducing-fiboa/)".

 Join us and make your datasets available in a standardized format now!
 We are happy to help if you run into issues, just get in touch via [email](mailto:matthias@mohr.ws) or [GitHub issues or pull requests](https://github.com/fiboa/cli).